tmroziewicz/wf_optim_crypto_analysis/README.md

 - Extract/Copy the files into the following directory: wf_optim_crypto_analysis\data

 **Option 2**: Full Reproduction

 - Choose this option if you wish to audit the data generation process or modify the underlying trading logic.

 - Clone and run the wf_optim_crypto repository.

 - Generate the datasets according to that project's instructions.

-- Transfer the resulting output files to: wf_optim_crypto_analysis\data
+- Transfer the resulting output files to: `wf_optim_crypto_analysis\data`

+- More information about data generation and exporting can be found in the associated repository [Exporting Guide](https://github.com/tmroziewicz/wf_optim_crypto/blob/main/README.md#export-guide)

 ## Prerequisite
 You can either install R/Python dependencies manually or use Anaconda to install all prerequisites at once.